ILX Film Club, The (1924-2019)

 Is it called "Sunset Boulevard" or "Sunset Blvd."?
 Nobody seems to have a definite answer on this, so going with the poster.

-This is Dance Anthems, have some respect (Camaraderie at Arms Length), Saturday, 2 March 2024 22:46 (one year ago)
+This is Dance Anthems, have some respect (Camaraderie at Arms Length), Saturday, 2 March 2024 22:46 (two years ago)

 Oh it's okay.
 A bit too desperate to please.